rarible/protocol/readme.md

 ## Why build on Rarible protocol?

-1. **Supply and demand of the whole Rarible ecosystem**.
+**Supply and demand of the whole Rarible ecosystem**

 Rarible is one of the biggest NFT marketplaces out there with over $64 million in total lifetime volume and 57k monthly protocol users, slick UX, and a variety of use cases across industries.
 You can utilize the shared order book with Rarible.

-2. **Advanced & robust tech done for you**.
-Creating the tech from scratch is hard and time-consuming.
+**Advanced & robust tech done for you**

+Creating the tech from scratch is complicated and time-consuming.
 Rarible provides access to the tools that the team has been developing for the past 1,5 years with wide functionality and data on all the NFTs created.

-3. **Monetization**.
+**Monetization**

 Rarible protocol enables arbitrary front-end fees: you can additionally monetize your creations.

-4. **DAO**.
+**DAO**

 Rarible is steadily moving towards becoming a fully decentralized autonomous organization.
 The DAO will offer multiple opportunities for creators to get funding and exposure.
 It will incentivize people to build on top of the protocol, and we expect the DAO to reward the early builders.

 ## Protocol Features